renzabergos/breast-cancer-pca/README.md

-# Exploring Cancer Dataset using Principal Component Analysis
+# Exploring Breast Cancer Dataset using Principal Component Analysis

-Principal Component Analysis (PCA) is used to explore a cancer dataset.
+Principal Component Analysis (PCA) is used to explore a breast cancer dataset.
 At the latter part of the notebook, PCA features were used with Support Vector Machine to predict whether a record is malignant or benign.

 An exercise from Jose Portilla's course, **Python for Data Science and Machine Learning Bootcamp**.